 How to Prepare Your Pregnant Cat to Give Birth & Kitten Care

-Prepare your cat for giving birth by staying current with vaccinations before your cat gets pregnant, but when it’s too late for that, seek advice from your veterinarian.
+Before your cat reaches their due date, make sure your cat has been seen by a vet and is up to date on their vaccinations.
 Your veterinarian will advise you on how to best prepare your cat for giving birth, including safely treating worms and fleas while pregnant.

 Three to four weeks before your cat delivers her kittens, she will need to eat about 25% more food while maintaining her normal feeding schedule.
 She will continue to need more calories until after the kittens are weaned.
 This is best achieved by feeding her kitten food.